Where Dylann Roof killed, a search for answers

 - Roof had been sentenced to die hours before

-Charleston, South Carolina (CNN)In the same room where Dylann Roof killed nine church members, the pastor stopped during Wednesday night's Bible study to tell a joke.
+Wednesday's theme was repentance.
+But the Rev. Eric S.C.
+Manning fielded questions about so much more in the basement of Emanuel African Methodist Episcopal Church, including queries on Roof, forgiveness, and capital punishment.

+They were heavy topics on a heavy day.
+Manning saw a chance to momentarily lighten the mood.

 "One day, deacons are walking into church and they see Satan outside crying.
-They asked, 'Why are you crying?' " the Rev. Eric S. C. Manning said in the basement of Emanuel African Methodist Episcopal Church.
+They asked, 'Why are you crying?' " Manning said.

 Worshippers peered at him, waiting for the punchline.

-"Satan said: 'They're blaming me for stuff'," said Manning.
+"Satan said: 'They're blaming me for stuff,'" said Manning.

-The room chuckled as Manning found a way to bring some ease to those grappling with the enormity of what happened in that room, on a Wednesday evening, in June 2015.
-Hours earlier, a judge handed down a death sentence to Roof.
+The room chuckled as Manning found a way to bring some ease to those grappling with the enormity of what happened in that very spot, also on a Wednesday evening, in June 2015.

-Now, study participants peppered Manning, who was picked to lead the congregation after the killings, with questions about Roof, the death penalty and the theme of the study -- repentance.
+Roof, an avowed white supremacist, gunned down nine people during a Bible study there -- a study he sat through for 40 minutes before opening fire.
+Despite the bloodshed, the church has continued using the room for Wednesday study -- even the week after the massacre.

 Questions during Bible study